smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/sp.rst

 To reduce the amount of data transferred, Peer-Distinguishing Flag is not actually transferred but just appended to the packet header that actually contains only Nonce Varying Part and Destination Flag to get a Packet Full Nonce:

-  * SimpleIoT/SP Header size: 48 bit, in particular:
+  * SP Header: 48 bit, consisting of:

      * Nonce Varying Part: 47 bit
      * Destination Flag: 1 bit